Role of Pets in Human Disease

 - People can become infected with Toxoplasma by swallowing the parasite after contact with an infected cat’s feces.
 Toxoplasmosis in pregnant women can cause serious problems for the developing baby such as brain damage or death.
 People undergoing therapy such as chemotherapy, radiation or HIV/AIDS can develop further complications.

 - Keep the litter box away from the kitchen and eating areas.

 - Remove feces from the litter box daily; so that the parasite does not have a chance to become infectious.
 Pregnant women should get someone else to do this.
 If no one is available, wear rubber gloves and wash your hands with soap and warm water afterwards.

 - Avoid inhaling or ingesting dust when you dispose of the litter, as you could get infected.
 Line the box with a plastic liner that will act as a bag for the litter when you dispose of it.
 Change the liner each time you change the litter.

 - Disinfect the litter box once a month by wiping it out, filling it with boiling water and letting it stand for 5 minutes.
 No other disinfection method kills Toxoplasma.

-- Wash your hands after cleaning the litter box.
+- Wash your hands with soap and water after cleaning the litter box.

 - Cats may use your garden or sand box instead of the litter box so put a cover on the sand box or chicken wire around the garden to keep them out.
 Wear gloves during gardening and wash your hands after gardening or playing in the sand box.

 For More Information